salsify/ember-css-modules/README.md

 ### Plugins

 Since the CSS module loader is built on [PostCSS](https://github.com/postcss/postcss), your modules have access to the [full range of plugins](http://postcss.parts/) that exist.

+#### Simple Usage

 For example, to automatically manage vendor prefixes with [Autoprefixer](https://github.com/postcss/autoprefixer):

 ```js
 var autoprefixer = require('autoprefixer');